docker-solr/docker-solr/README.md

 Please report issues with this docker image on this [Github project](https://github.com/docker-solr/docker-solr).

-For general questions about Solr, see the [Community information](http://lucene.apache.org/solr/resources.html#community), in particular the solr-user mailing list.
+For general questions about Solr, see the [Community information](http://solr.apache.org/community.html), in particular the solr-user mailing list.

 ## Contributing

-If you want to contribute to Solr, see the [Solr Resources](http://lucene.apache.org/solr/resources.html#community).
+If you want to contribute to Solr, see the [How To Contribute](http://solr.apache.org/community.html#how-to-contribute).

 # History